zombodb/zombodb/SQL-API.md

 > `table_name`:  The name of a table with a ZomboDB index
 > `query`: a full text query
 >
-> returns the Elasticsearch QueryDSL that would be executed, fully resolved with index links
+> returns the Elasticsearch QueryDSL that would be executed, fully resolved with index links, but does not include ZomboDB's "visibility" query
 >
 > Example:
 >